Teletubbies: CD single

 In December 1997, BBC Studios released a CD single from the series, based on the show's theme song, called "Teletubbies say 'Eh-oh!'"
 It is the only single from Teletubbies, making the characters a one-hit wonder in the United Kingdom.
 The song was written by Andrew McCrorie-Shand and Andrew Davenport, and produced by McCrorie-Shand and Steve James.
 The single reached number 1 in the UK Singles Chart in December 1997, and remained in the Top 75 for 32 weeks after its release.

 Games

 In 1998, BBC Multimedia released Play with the Teletubbies for Microsoft Windows.
 It was later ported to the PlayStation in 2000, and was later released in the United States by Knowledge Adventure.

 In December 2017, Teletubbies Play Time was released worldwide for mobile devices by Built Games.

-Spin-Offs
+Spinoffs

+Teletubbies Everywhere

+Teletubbies Everywhere is a spin-off of Teletubbies that aired on CBeebies on 1 July 2002.
+In the United States, the segment premiered on 20 January 2003 on PBS Kids, usually replacing the original first half of the Teletubbies episodes.

+Teletubbies Everywhere are 10-minute episodes that teach about colours, shapes, numbers, simple concepts such as up and down or big and small, and culture.